-The StoredProcMasks rule set contains masking rules for stored procedures and table-valued functions.
+The StoredProcMasks rule set contains a masking rule for stored procedures.

 You can add as many masking rules to the StoredProcMasks rule set as required.
-You must create a separate rule for each stored procedure and table-valued function.
-The predefined rule set contains two rules that show you how to mask a stored procedure and a table-valued function.
+You must create a separate rule for each stored procedure.
+The predefined rule sets contains a rule that shows you how to mask a stored procedure.

-The StoredProcMasks template rule set is the SQLServer\StoredPRocMasksRSTmpl.xml file in the accelerator directory.
+The StoredProcMasks template rule set is the Sybase_StoredPRocMasksRSTmpl.xml file in the accelerator directory.
 To use the template rules, create a rule set with the name StoredProcMasksTmpl and import the rules into the rule set.

-The StoredProcMasks example HR rule set is the SQLServer\HRStoredProcRS.xml file in the accelerator directory.
+The StoredProcMasks example HR rule set is the Sybase_HRStoredProcRS.xml file in the accelerator directory.
 To use the example rules, create a rule set with the name HRStoredProcMasksRS and import the rules into the rule set.